westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 target="_blank">*README*</a> file provides detailed information on how to compile, install and execute *tcmu-runner* daemon.

-The control of *tcmu-runner* emulated devices is achieved using the *targetcli* utility available as a package with most distributions.
-For instance, on [Fedora&reg;](../distributions/linux.md#fedora-linux) Linux, *tcmu-runner* and *targetcli* can be installed using the following commands.
+The *targetcli* utility, which is available as a package in most distributions, controls devices that are emulated with *tcmu-runner*.
+For example, on [Fedora&reg;](../distributions/linux.md#fedora-linux) Linux, *tcmu-runner* and *targetcli* can be installed using the following commands:

 ```plaintext
 # dnf install tcmu-runner